Sourabhlpu/movies/README.md

-# Mandi
+# Movies

-Android app to sell you apples.
+Android app to search for movies.

 ## Installation